LearnLib/alex/documentation/src/main/docs/contents/dev-docs/development/README.md

 1. Update the version, in the *pom.xml* files of all Maven modules and in the following files
     * *src/main/javascript/package.json*
     * *src/main/javascript/environments.json*
-2. In *environments.json* file, make sure that the `apiUrl` constant points to the relative URL as described above.
-3. Execute `mvn clean install package` in the root directory of the repository.
+2. Execute `mvn clean install package` in the root directory of the repository.
    This will generate the executable war file in the *build/target* directory.
-4. Commit and push the changes to the developer branch.
+3. Commit and push the changes to the developer branch.
-5. Merge the developer branch in the master branch.
+4. Merge the developer branch in the master branch.
-6. In the master branch, create a new tag with the new version and perform a GitHub release.
+5. In the master branch, create a new tag with the new version and perform a GitHub release.
    Here, append the binary file generated from step 4.
-7. In the developer branch, increment the version in all files from 1. and append the *-SNAPSHOT* suffix.
+6. In the developer branch, increment the version in all files from 1. and append the *-SNAPSHOT* suffix.